mrkkrp/markkarpov.com/post/megaparsec-4-and-5.md

   inclusion of `semigroups` in `base-4.9.0.0`.

-* Some people think that printing a line with `^^^^` showing where parse error happened somehow makes for better error messages.
+* Some people think that printing a line with `^^^^` showing where parse error happened results for better error messages.
 Well, it's trivial to implement as an (optional) utility.

 If you would like to propose something incompatible but cool, [now is the time](https://github.com/mrkkrp/megaparsec/issues).